2008 United States Senate election in Georgia

 The 2008 United States Senate election in Georgia took place on November 4, 2008.
-The run off election took place on December 2, 2008.
+The runoff election took place on December 2, 2008.
 Republican Senator Saxby Chambliss, first elected in 2002, sought re-election to his position as a United States Senator from Georgia.
 He was challenged by Democratic nominee Jim Martin and Libertarian nominee Allen Buckley.
 After a runoff election on December 2, Chambliss was elected.

 The runoff was necessary as neither Chambliss nor Martin, the two major party candidates, had won a majority of the vote in the first round.
 Early voting hours were set by county, and started November 17 or November 18.
 Prior to the runoff, advanced polls were open from November 24 to the 26th.
 Since the election was a runoff, only those voters who registered in time for the general election could cast ballots.
 It was the second Senate runoff election to be held in Georgia since runoffs were first mandated in 1964, following a runoff in 1992.